 Privacy by Design in Design, Implementation and Execution

-In execution, the care must be taken to collect the only data that is needed.
+In execution, care must be taken to collect the only data that is needed.
 We must also ensure:

-- Minimising data exchanged with third-party services.
+- Minimizing data exchanged with third-party services.

 - Pseudonymizing the data.

 - Checking the forms.
 At each data entry, data is created.
 If you add a new field, go back through the checklist step and ask your user for consent.

 - Deleting the collected data regularly.
 The data has a lifetime; once it is no longer relevant, remove it from the database.

 - Providing users with simple adjustments and clear instructions.